LuBeifang/TGS-comparison-for-bacteria-6mA/README.md

 7. Outliers analysis.
 8. Detailed comparison of Nanopore and SMRT results.

+The expecting running time for each tool's comparison should be within 60 mins.

-### figures_code
+#### figures_code
-We present the additional codes for the figures plot.
+We present the codes for the figures plot in each Rmd file.

+All figures'code can be found in this git version.
+For example:

+1. Codes are provided and detailed description can be found in Methods section.

+2. Codes for plotting F1 score change curve, PRC, and ROC curve are provided.

 #### Showcase of the current
 After obtaining many modification sites,